One of the most frustrating things you will come up against as a small business owner are bank charges.

 Get a free business bank account

-Some banks offer free business banking for 18 months, or even two years.
-Make sure you check out the limits on such accounts though – some free banking accounts may only let you pay in £3,000 per month and 100 cheques.
+Most of the High Street banks offer free business banking for 18 months, or even two years.
+Make sure you check out the limits on such accounts though – some free banking accounts may only let you pay in £3,000 per month and 100 electronic transactions.
 Such restrictions might be no good for a retailer.
+Also, find out what charges apply after the expiry of the discounted term.

 Fully understand the business account’s terms & conditions